 This strong mix of uses ensures an optimal use of the site during day and night time but requires careful consideration with regards to building services design in order to minimise intrusion yet permit full accessibility where required.
-Our design focused on site-wide infrastructure and space-planning of plant locations and services distribution.
+Our strategic design focused on site-wide infrastructure and space-planning of plant locations and services distribution.
 Following close engagement with the Council’s Energy Services Company, the energy strategy has since been revised from an onsite CHP energy centre to connection to the offsite Barking Town Centre Heat Network, thereby resulting in a significant reduction of the basement area.

 Chapter House, previously named Parker House, a 5-storey building dating from the late 19th Century, is currently undergoing a major demolition and rebuild to provide 40 contemporary, high-end apartments.
 As the front elevation is considered as making a positive contribution to the Seven Dials Conservation Area, this façade is to be retained and incorporated into the new scheme.